shoshinflamingo/KataArchitecture2025/2-problem-definition/3-out-of-scope.md

 # Not in scope:

-We can anticipate a few needs in our new markets.
+We can anticipate that operating in new markets will bring future needs that we consider out of the current scope of the AI project.
-Those are out of the current scope, but we can keep them in mind in some of our trade-off analysis.
+However, we can still keep the long term in mind in trade-off analysis.

 ## Multi-language:

 Europe and Asia will probably require multi-language exams, grading and answers in their official languages.
+Internationalization (i18n) and localization (l10n) bring huge complexities by themselves.
+Specially with different character sets in Asia and right-to-left languages.

 ## Country-specific tests: